tjcreedy/metamate/README.md

 * [mafft](https://mafft.cbrc.jp/alignment/software/)

-The R packages getopt, ape and phangorn are also required.
+The R packages getopt, ape and fastcluster are also required.

 ### Quick install